amihaiemil/amihaiemil.github.io/_posts/2017-10-16-javaee8-jsoncollectors-oop-alternative.markdown

  </figcaption>
 </figure>

-Straight to the point, in JavaEE 8, you can turn a collection of JsonValue into a JsonArray like this:
+Straight to the point, with JSON-P 1.1, you can turn a collection of JsonValue into a JsonArray like this:

 {% highlight java %}
 List<JsonValue> values = ...;